 Having an above-average income and significant assets is no buffer from the pain and anxiety of divorce.
 Our firm represents clients in Catawba, Caldwell, and Burke counties, using every resource at our disposal to achieve just results in complex divorces.
 Our skills in property division extend to challenging assets such as 401(k)s, family-owned businesses, and unusual acquisitions.
 We work with forensic accountants, business valuators, and property appraisers as appropriate.

 You worked a lifetime to build up this treasure.
-Attorney Blair E. Cody of Helton, Cody & Associates, PLLC, is an experienced divorce attorney.
+Attorney Blair E. Cody of Law Office of Lyndon R. Helton, PLLC, is an experienced divorce attorney.
 Our team will work to help you conserve the value of your assets while minimizing tax liabilities.

 You might assume that your impending divorce involves minimal issues or that you and your spouse are agreeable enough with one another that you could manage your divorce case without legal counsel.
 However, while it may be technically possible to resolve a divorce case without an attorney, this would be exceedingly difficult in many ways.
 For example, you could make unintentional court filing errors that delay your case proceedings or unintentionally agree to unfavorable terms in negotiating your divorce agreement.